-First of all, why this matters?
+First of all, why does this matter?

-Most of us are familiar with the term “Artificial Intelligence”, and probably have seen movies like Terminator, The Matrix, I Robot.
+Most of us are familiar with the term “Artificial Intelligence”, and probably have seen movies like Terminator, The Matrix, and I Robot.
 But nowadays people recently use terms like “Machine Learning” and “Deep Learning”, sometimes used interchangeably with Artificial Intelligence.

 As a result, the difference between Artificial Intelligence, Machine Learning, and Deep Learning can be very unclear and confusing.